 I loved it all from the local culture, wonderful accommodations and delicious food.
 This blog post contains our 7-day itinerary to help you plan your trip.

-Despite having gone south of the US border many times, Mexico was a destination I had never been to so I was very excited to explore a new area with my boyfriend and his family.
-In the weeks leading up to my trip I was often asked if I was scared to travel to Mexico – of course you hear stories of the crime and violence and how it isn’t safe for young American’s to be there – but I was determined to show up with an unbiased opinion and see what this place had to offer.
+I had never been to Mexico before this trip.
+I was very excited to explore a new area with my boyfriend and his family.
+Of course I worried a little bit about the safety level in this lesser known area.
+However, I was determined to show up with an unbiased opinion and see what this place had to offer.

 Where we stayed:

 Ixtapa and Zihuatanejo are two different cities about a 15 minute drive apart.
 We can take a taxi for less than $15 a way.